epsilonrt/piduino/README.md

 * Arduino Classes (String, Print, Stream....)
 * Update README
 * Man Pages for pido and pinfo
+* Hardware PWM Pin support for BCM2835

 The rest of the things to do:

-* Hardware PWM Pin support
+* Hardware PWM Pin support for AllWinner SoC
 * Creating a web page
 * `pidbman` for managing the database of boards with Qt (in development [pidbman](https://github.com/epsilonrt/piduino/tree/dev-pidbman/database/pidbman))
 * Enabling daemon mode for loop()